Getting work experience after graduation

 Graduate placements and work experience opportunities

 Graduates can take part in Knowledge Transfer Partnerships (KTPs).
 A KTP is a three-way project between a graduate, a university and an organisation.
-As a graduate on a KTP you could be recruited to manage a strategic project, lasting from one to three years, or you could undertake a shorter KTP placement, lasting anything from 10 to 40 weeks.
+As a graduate on a KTP you could be recruited to manage a strategic project, lasting from one to three years.
+Information is also available from your university’s KTP office.

-The Graduate Step programme, backed by a mixture of universities, government departments and agencies, offers internships and work placements of varying lengths from a month up to a year.
-Step is also partnered with TARGETjobs and you can find an up-to-date list of all the current opportunities here.
+The Step programme, backed by a mixture of universities, government departments and agencies, offers internships and work placements of varying lengths from a month up to a year.
+You can find an up-to-date list of all the current Step opportunities on TARGETjobs here.

 The government-backed Graduate Talent Pool is a partnership between the government and employers to help new and recent graduates find work experience.

 Occasionally, large companies offer internships and placements specifically for recent graduates and publicise details of these on their websites, so if you are interested in a particular employer, check online to see if there is anything on offer that could be appropriate for you now.
 Organisations that offer structured work experience schemes tend to make it clear whether undergraduates or graduates are eligible to apply; however, some may also accept applications from graduates for internships usually offered to undergraduates.